NOTE: Today we have a guest writer — because I have no clue how to create your own homeschool high school

 - What subjects are especially important to my TEEN?

 As an example, it was incredibly important to me that I provide a robust, varied, and intensive course in the humanities for my teens.
 (Humanities includes history, literature, arts, and related subjects.)
 I also wanted to be able to craft a customized approach for their philosophy/religion studies and to their government/economics studies.
-So those have been the areas I personally have focused on customizing in our homeschool high school instead of purchasing a curriculum-in-a-box.
+So those have been the areas I personally have focused on customizing in our homeschool high school instead of purchasing a

 If your teen has a certain area of passion or interest, listen to them!
 Find ways to incorporate it in their more traditional studies, certainly, when possible.
 But don’t be afraid to create a one-of-a-kind high school credit just for them.
 I have a child, for example, who is fascinated by historical fashion and creative writing, and we will likely see those subjects show up on her official high school transcript.